Legal Sunshine

 People sometimes wonder about the legitimacy of the legal Document Preparation industry.
 Because document preparers are not licensed by the State of Florida in any way and there are no specific criteria to be a legal document preparer some people think that anyone can just decide to become a legal document preparer.
 Technically that's true, but there's a lot more to it then just proclaiming yourself to be a legal document preparer.

-We have rolled back our price for our All Course Bundle in honor of the year 2021.
-The price for the 14 course bundle, the All Course Bundle, has been reduced to only $2,021, for a limited time, previously $2487..
+The price for the 16 course bundle, the All Course Bundle $2399...
 This offer represents substantial savings compared to taking all of our courses one by one.
-[Savings of $1071.]
 Call – 800-515-0496; Email staff@faldp.org; Visit – www.FALDP.org